andycroll/andycroll.com/_posts/2023/2023-12-04-find-definitions-of-rails-methods-using-source_location.md

 ## Why not?

-While you're experimenting, you might find that this method doesn't always provide a helpful result.
+While you're experimenting, you might find `source_location` doesn't always provide a helpful result.
+Methods included as part of "core" Ruby are often implemented in C, and their definitions are not directly accessible from Ruby code.
+Therefore, calling `source_location` on a core method will typically return `nil`.

 ```ruby
 "Cars".method(:upcase).source_location
 #=> nil
 ```

-Methods included as part of "core" Ruby are often implemented in C, and their definitions are not directly accessible from Ruby code.
-Therefore, calling `source_location` on a core method will typically return `nil`.

 It also won't work for methods that use a C extension (where Ruby code calls out to C). `source_location` only works for methods defined in gems where the source code is in Ruby.